Bank of Canada Decreases Rate by 0.25%

 Home / Mortgage Calculators / Land Transfer Tax Calculator for Canadian Provinces / New Brunswick Land Transfer Tax Calculator

 Looking to calculate your land transfer tax in New Brunswick?
-Before you finalize your home purchase, you’ll want to ensure that you’ve put enough money aside to cover items associated with closing the deal.
+Before you finalize your home purchase, you’ll want to ensure that you’ve put enough money aside to cover closing costs.

-Land transfer tax (LTT) is one of the largest costs associated with the closing of your home, often overlooked when calculating your total purchase amount.
-There may be several fees and closing costs related to transferring the property from seller to buyer.
-It would be best if you prepared to avoid any unpleasant surprises.
+Land transfer tax (LTT) is one of the largest costs associated with closing your home, often overlooked when calculating your total purchase amount.
+Several fees and closing costs may be related to transferring the property from seller to buyer.
+It would be best if you were prepared to avoid any unpleasant surprises.

 Like most other provinces, New Brunswick charges a land transfer tax that homebuyers will pay.